-A substantial validation process undertaken as the data are received from jurisdictions;

-- Matching mothers with unqualified neonates1 to ensure costs are properly attributed to the mothers: - Linking the NHCDC cost file with the APC activity file at the patient level (which has recorded a success rate of over 99 per cent); - Identifying any differences in patient characteristics or operational data recorded across the two datasets and reconciling these where appropriate; and - Where reported, removing blood costs and/or any identified amounts related to Commonwealth pharmaceutical payments.
+- a.
+A substantial validation process undertaken as the data are received from jurisdictions; - b.
+Matching mothers with unqualified neonates1 to ensure costs are properly attributed to the mothers; - c.
+Linking the NHCDC cost file with the APC activity file at the patient level (which has recorded a success rate of over 99 percent); - d.
+Identifying any differences in patient characteristics or operational data recorded across the two datasets and reconciling these where appropriate; and - e.
+Where reported, removing blood costs and/or any identified amounts related to Commonwealth pharmaceutical payments.

 The activity and cost data is sourced by IHPA from various national data collections and is supplemented by additional data provided by the states and territories.
-In consultation with iurisdictions, IHPA has identified 289 hospitals to make up the ABF price model and 408 hospitals designated for block funding.
+In consultation with jurisdictions, IHPA has identified 287 hospitals to make up the ABF price model and 409 hospitals designated for block funding.
 Of the block funded hospitals:

-- 16 are being treated separately as specialist psychiatric establishments; - 12 are major city hospitals; - 1 does not fit the cost model structure; and - the 379 remaining block funded hospitals comprise the cost model which remains largely unchanged from NEC16.2
+- 19 are being treated separately as specialist psychiatric establishments: - 12 are major city hospitals; - 1 does not fit the cost model structure; and - The 378 remaining block funded hospitals comprise the cost model which remains largely unchanged from NEC17.2

-Appendix C provides a summary of the National Hospital Cost Data (NHCDC) Round 19 cost data received for 2014-15.
+Appendix C provides a summary of the National Hospital Cost Data (NHCDC) Round 20 cost data received for 2015-16.

-The next stage in the process is to develop the 2014-15 cost models; this would include deriving the various cost profiles, adjustments and relative weights of various classes within each service stream.
+The next stage in the process is to develop the 2015-16 cost models; this would include deriving the various cost profiles, adjustments and relative weights of various classes within each service stream.
 Developments of the individual cost models are explained in further details in the corresponding sections of this document.

 1.3.3.
-Conversion to a Pricing Model
+Conversion to a pricing model